google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 error_code:
 : An error code readable by the client.
-Other than the generic codes detailed here, each error codes is specific to individual type of request.
+Other than the generic codes detailed here, each error code is specific to individual type of request.
 Specific errors are specified in the respective sections below.
 Error codes are fixed text strings.